 As of now, the biggest drivers of speech and voice recognition connected devices in the market are Google Nest (formerly known as Google Home) and Amazon Alexa—with new entrants in the marketing popping up each day.

-The popularity and adoption of voicebots, across a number of use cases, including customer service, has been driven almost entirely by younger generations.
+The popularity and adoption of voice bots, across a number of use cases, including customer support, has been driven almost entirely by younger generations.
 In fact, 51% of consumers aged 14-17 have said that they’ve already interacted with a speech or voice recognition interface or device.
 This drops to 38% for consumers aged 18-34, 27% for consumers aged 35-55, and only 15% for consumers 55 years and older.